 1. Family Farms of Kentucky

 Thanks to digitization of archives, some stories about old farming techniques have been preserved and are easily accessible.
 Unlike polished podcasts, their unedited rawness pulls the listener into the process and requests patience.
-It’s well worth the effort.
+Listening to these storytellers is well worth the effort.

 2. The Female Farmer Project